+This section contains flying instructions that apply to civil aircraft only and may be published in ERSA.
 Civil aircraft requesting air, landing and/or ground operations at YAMB require 48 hr prior notification to the ABOC.
 Flying training operations by the RAFC and AAFC/EFTS have a standing approval, provided continual liaison is maintained between these organisations and BOPSO.
-VFR aircraft requesting to enter or transit CTR or restricted areas are to contact ACD for clearance.
+VFR aircraft requesting to enter or transit AMB domestic airspace are to contact AMB Delivery for clearance.
 VFR ACFT should submit FPL to reduce delays.
 If clearance is not immediately available, remain in Class G airspace.

-16.2 Elementary Flying Training School (EFTS)
+16.2 Elementary Flight Training School (EFTS)